-During the final week of the Spring quarter, graduates of the year are invited to give brief presentations on their dissertation research to the department community.
+Usually held on Thursday afternoons, the graduates of the year give brief presentations on their dissertation research to the department community.
 Faculty, continuing graduate students, staff, family and friends are welcome to attend.
 This is a celebratory occasion, giving the members and friends of the Anthropology Department a chance to learn about and discuss graduating students' work.